 Spaying and neutering a cat does not force a wholesale personality change.
 If your cat is reluctant to share by their very nature, that will always be the case.
 If dominant behavior is problematic, however, a trip to the vet may calm your pet down.

 Don’t just fix one cat if you have several.
 Spaying or neutering a dominant cat will move them down the feline pecking order.
-If one cat loosens their control of a power hierarchy, another will take their place.
+If one cat loosens control of a power hierarchy, another will take their place.

 Nature abhors a vacuum, after all.
 Making sure that all your pets are spayed and neutered does more than prevent unwanted pregnancy.
 It also goes a long way toward creating a happy and well-balanced power dynamic.